MdMonoar/resume-classifier/README.md

 3. Run the following command for testing the script: <br> 'python script.py <given_path>' ; Here given path is the path of the folder that contains the resumes
 4. Check in the <given_path> to see the result.

-!Important: There is a 'do_not_delete' folder in the repository.
+!
+Important: There is a 'do_not_delete' folder in the repository.
 This is important for running the script.
 You know what to do : )